Philadelphia Underage Drinking Defense Lawyer

 These programs can be as simple as paying a fine and attending an alcohol awareness course, or they can include a fine and some community service, or some other combination of alternative dispositions.
 These programs will usually result in dismissal of the charges after successful completion of the conditions.

 In any situation where the charges are dismissed or a judge finds you not guilty, you should be able to file a motion for an expungement, which your Philadelphia underage drinking attorney can do if it is part of your agreement.
 Expungement means the government will erase the arrest from your record and employers or graduate schools should not be able to see it.
+Our lawyers know the expungement laws in Pennsylvania and can help clear your criminal record from underage drinking incidents.

 Can I Face Academic Discipline for Underage Drinking in Philadelphia?